dmd-program/dmd-300-master/writing-project.md

 ### Requirements

-- 1000–1500 words
+- 800–1200 words
-- Bibliography of 3 or more professional sources (Chicago, APA, or MLA format)
+- Bibliography including 3 or more professional sources (Chicago, APA, or MLA format)
 - [Parenthetical](https://www.scribbr.com/citing-sources/parenthetical-citation/) or [footnote](https://www.scribbr.com/chicago-style/footnotes/) citations in the body of your essay to support facts and cite quotes.

 📥 **Submission:** DOC or DOCX file